 The Company communicates with its associates regularly through a series of internal communication formats, generally including daily store meetings as well as intranet postings.
-Topics communicated include company news, training, merchandising, and human resources and customer service policies and procedures.
-All associates are trained on the company philosophy of intellectual honesty, taking ownership of decisions, reporting any unethical behavior, and admitting mistakes or problems, and they are encouraged to communicate freely under an Open Door Policy.
-Associates also have an anonymous hotline to report questionable conduct or theft concerns.
-Comments and questions made by associates are taken into consideration for decisions in regards to store and corporate policies or processes.
+Topics communicated include Company news, training, merchandising, and human resources and customer service policies and procedures.
+All associates are trained on the Company philosophy of intellectual honesty, taking ownership of decisions, reporting any unethical behavior, and admitting mistakes or problems, and they are encouraged to communicate freely under an open door policy.
+Associates also use an anonymous hotline to report questionable conduct or theft concerns.
+Comments and questions from associates are encouraged and considered in our continuing effort to refine and improve store and corporate policies and/or processes.

-Since it has been in business, Bed Bath & Beyond Inc. has achieved substantial growth in net earnings, including the 20 year period, from fiscal 1992 thru fiscal 2011, as detailed in the Consolidated Selected Financial data summary [2011 Annual Report (inside front cover)].
+Since it has been in business, Bed Bath & Beyond Inc. has achieved substantial growth in net earnings, as detailed in its most recent Annual Report as detailed in the Consolidated Selected Financial data summary.

 The Company’s consolidated working capital, total assets and shareholders’ equity have each grown over time.

-As of February 25, 2012, the Company employed approximately 48,000 associates in full-time and part-time positions, most of whom work in stores, with the balance working in our offices and distribution centers.
+As of December 31, 2013, the Company employed more than 61,000 associates in full-time and part-time positions, most of whom work in stores, with the balance working in our offices and distribution centers.
 Our associates are the principal connection between our Company and our customers.
 Their creativity and innovation have been among the principal reasons for the success of the programs designed to sustain our corporate responsibility mission.
 Our associates remain our most valuable asset.

 Bed Bath & Beyond Inc. is committed to being a good neighbor by ensuring that we give back to the communities we serve.
 In our decentralized culture, local managers are empowered to support local events and do so on a frequent basis.
 In addition, the Company has a number of relationships through which we can engage with and serve our customers and others in the areas in which we do business.